TrafficGuard/sophia/README.md

 <hr>
 <p align="center">
   <!--<img src="https://public.trafficguard.ai/nous/banner.png" height="300" alt="noos logo"/>-->
-  <em>🤖 An open-source platform for autonomous AI agents and LLM based workflows in TypeScript 🤖</em>
+  <em>🤖 An open-source TypeScript platform for autonomous AI agents and LLM based workflows  🤖</em>
 </p>
-<em><b>Nous</b></em>, or Greek νοῦς, sometimes equated to intellect or intelligence, is a concept from classical philosophy for the faculty of the human mind necessary for understanding what is true or real.

-In a nutshell <em><b>nous</b></em> is a free, flexible, integrated platform for Node.js/TypeScript agentic and LLM-based applications.

-Nous started with experimenting how AI could help *get stuff done* from a DevOps/Platform engineering perspective.
-For example handling standard requests (new projects, database schema updates etc), triaging build failures, reviewing code for standards etc.
+<em><b>Nous</b></em> (Greek: νοῦς) is a term from classical philosophy often associated with intellect or intelligence, represents the human mind's capacity to comprehend truth and reality.

+## Our Vision

+Nous was born from a simple yet ambitious goal: to harness AI's potential to **enhance real-world productivity**, initially in DevOps and Platform Engineering space.
+We envisioned a tool that could:

+- Automate requests using natural language prompts (e.g., new projects, infrastructure-as-code changes)
+- Intelligently triage build failures, support requests and production incidents
+- Review code for compliance with standards and best practices
+- Assist with large/complex refactorings

-Through its evolution we designed it as a flexible platform that can be expanded to support the integrations of your choice.
+Through its evolution we designed it as a flexible platform for the TypeScript community to expand and support the use cases and integrations of your choice.

+## Features

 Some of the key features include: